An ecofriendly Marathon

 Trophies in line with our commitments

-Since 2024, the trophies awarded to the winners of the various races have been manufactured by Pahapa, a young company made in Chamonix.
-They are made from bio-sourced corn, are recyclable and industrially compostable!
+Since 2024, the trophies awarded to the winners of the various races have been made by Pahapa, a young company made in Chamonix.
+Made from bio-sourced corn, they are recyclable and industrially compostable!

-The environmental impact assessment we carried out for the 2023 event showed that 96% of the Mont Blanc Marathon's carbon impact was linked to the transport used by runners and their companions. prior to the event to get to Chamonix.
+The environmental impact assessment we carried out for the 2023 edition showed that 96% of the Mont Blanc Marathon's carbon impact was linked to the transport used by runners and their companions to get to Chamonix.

-We therefore encourage runners to use eco-responsible public transport such as the train (by sending out information on this subject in particular), and we require participants to make a donation to a local environmental project to offset their carbon emissions.
+We therefore encourage runners to use eco-responsible public transport such as trains and buses, and require participants to make a donation to an environmental project to offset the carbon emissions of their transport.

-In 2023, over 2,000 runners chose to offset their carbon emissions, raising €5,000, all of which was donated to the Sylv'acctes and CREA Mont-Blanc associations.
+By 2023, over 2,000 runners had already chosen to offset their carbon emissions, raising €5,000, all of which was donated to the Sylv'acctes and CREA Mont-Blanc associations.

-Thanks to this collective measure, €40,000 has already been collected - a concrete step towards limiting the event's carbon footprint.
+In 2025, as part of our ongoing commitment to the environment, carbon offsetting has been made compulsory for all runners .
+Thanks to this collective measure, over €40,000 was raised - a concrete step towards offsetting the event's carbon footprint.

 The organization chosen to receive the funds is theAssociation Française d'Agroforesterie (AFA) 👉 www.agroforesterie.fr